aldrich1221/GNNforStockPrediction/README.md

 # GNN plus LSTM
-The neural network as following architecture graph is a Hybrid GNN–LSTM network providing an accurate prediction.
+The neural network as shown below is a Hybrid GNN–LSTM network providing an accurate prediction.

 The relation matrix is described below.
 ![image](netgraph.png).